 Whole Foods Market launch green LOVE bracelets beginning June 2015 in their US & UK stores, matching AE's order.

 We collaborated with Colette Paris on limited edition French LOVE bracelets coinciding with Bob Melet’s installation and Fashion Week.
 Developed #loveisproject takeovers in Paris & London, involving local and international artists, photographers & filmmakers documenting love in their cities.

-Every purchase creates a sustainable livelihood for thousands of Maasai women and their families.
-We’re thrilled to expand our production from Africa to Southeast Asia & South America along the equatorial line, creating jobs while fostering local artisanal craftsmanship.
-This “Pay It Forward” social enterprise model extends this concept to empower artisan communities worldwide in an ethical supply chain of love.
-Sales from the Kenya line will continue to sustain economic development for the women of the Maasai & Samburu tribes while profits fund new initiatives in Indonesia, Ecuador, Bhutan, India, Vietnam, Guatemala & Colombia.
+Our “Pay It Forward” social enterprise model extends this concept to empower artisan communities worldwide in an ethical supply chain of love.
+Sales from the Kenya line will continue to sustain economic development for the women of the Maasai & Samburu tribes while profits fund new initiatives in Indonesia, Ecuador, Bhutan, India, Vietnam, Guatemala, Colombia and Mexico.
 We look forward to continue growing the story of love to other countries and communities.